tda-in-ml/tda-in-ml.github.io/committee.md

 # Programme Committee

+We are grateful for these plucky researchers that will serve as the linchpin in ensuring high-quality reviews of all scientific contributions:

 - [Samuelson Tijesunimi Atiba](https://medium.com/@the_samuelson) (RiseVest, [@the_samuelson](https://twitter.com/the_samuelson))
 - [Aishwarya H. Balwani](https://aishwaryahb.github.io) (Georgia Tech, [iishiiyaa](https://twitter.com/iishiiyaa))
 - [Mathieu Carrière](https://mathieucarriere.github.io/website) (Columbia University)